 - A state-of-the-art Clinical Simulation Learning Center.

-- The NCLEX pass rate for the first quarter of 2016 was 91%--compared with a national and state-wide pass rate of 84%.
+- The NCLEX pass rate for the first quarter of 2019 was 99%--compared with a national and state-wide pass rate of 92%.

 - Faculty who are nationally recognized as nursing scholars and leaders in a wide range of specialty areas.

 Students who complete the BS program at Meyers and successfully pass the NCLEX-RN are qualified for the role of a baccalaureate prepared generalist nurse as described by the American Association of Colleges of Nursing (AACN, 2008).
 Examples of generalist nurse roles include (a) provider of direct and indirect patient-centered care in a variety of practice settings (hospitals, out-patient centers), and (b) manager or coordinator of care for patients in similar settings.
 In addition, NYU Meyers’ graduates are prepared to provide and advocate for safe, culturally-competent, evidence-based nursing care to improve patient outcomes.

 Note: Rory Meyers College of Nursing undergraduate nursing sequence courses operate on a different academic calendar than the University.
-Click here to view the program's calendar through summer 2020.
+Click here to view the program's academic calendar.